amityadav/AWS-Certified-AI-Practitioner-AIF-C01/foundation-model.md

 Foundation models are pre-trained on massive datasets, providing them with a broad understanding of language and context.
 However, for specific use cases or industries (like healthcare, finance, or customer service), fine-tuning them with domain-specific data or instructions can:

+1. Further train on a particular field or domain
-1. Improve task performance.
+2. Improve task performance.
-2. Reduce model hallucination.
+3. Reduce model hallucination.
-3. Enhance alignment with end-user expectations.
+4. Enhance alignment with end-user expectations.
-4. Simplify multi-task learning by incorporating diverse instructions.
+5. Simplify multi-task learning by incorporating diverse instructions.

 ---